-- The MAT Chief Executive Officer - Up to 9 trustees, appointed by the members - A secondary school headteacher from within the Trust - A special school headteacher from within the Trust - A primary school headteacher from within the Trust (when appropriate)
+- o The MAT Chief Executive Officer - o Up to 9 trustees, appointed by the members - o A secondary school headteacher from within the Trust - o A special school headteacher from within the Trust - o A primary school headteacher from within the Trust (when appropriate)

 The term of office for any trustee is 4 years.
 The MAT CEO's term of office runs parallel with her term of appointment.
-Subject to remaining eligible to be a particular type of governor, any governor may be reappointed or re-elected.
+Subject to remaining eligible to be a particular type of trustee, any trustee may be reappointed or re-elected.